 The Vancouver Seawall

-Ideal for the summer days, take a spontaneous 15 minutes to drive downtown Vancouver to find the Grouse Mountain, enjoy hikes and zip lining through the forest.
+Ideal for the summer days, take a spontaneous 15 minutes to drive downtown Vancouver to find Grouse Mountain and enjoy hikes and zip lining through the forest.
 The lush vegetation allows the lucky few to catch sightings of Canadian wildlife, such as bears and moose.
 Guests can take the Skyride to the top of the mountain for one of the best views of the area while visitors enjoy the slopes of Grouse Mountain.
-In winter, you can expect a heavy dose of snowfall, making skiing and snowboarding top your list of activities.
+In Winter, you can expect a heavy dose of snowfall, making skiing and snowboarding top your list of activities.

 Capilano Suspension Bridge

 This swaying bridge was first introduced in the late 1880s and spans a 70-meter-deep river canyon leading to an activity park filled with forest trails and a treetop walk through old-growth giants.
 As you cross the 137m bridge, explore all that nature offers, such as lush fir- and fern-carpeted forests and towering trees.
 Visitors can hail a free shuttle ride to and from the bridge park, and the ticket also covers the transparent platform known as the Cliffwalk and many other exciting attractions in the park.

 Have you ever wanted to see the world from high up?
 Located at the top of Vancouver's iconic attractions, Harbour Centre, you can oversee from an ascended glass tower elevator for approximately 40 seconds, leading to the panoramic observation deck at 553 feet high, allowing you to immerse yourself into the stunning city at a 360 view where you would be able to see the North Shore Mountains and Vancouver Island.